justnonamenoname/lifeticle/readme.md

 If the organism was not brought to a cryocenter before death, the body must be positioned straight upon death.
 In the case of limbs, they should be tucked in; ears should be pressed to the head.
 If there is no cryocenter nearby, the organism must be prepared for transportation:
 1) Wrap the organism in cloth.
-Place it in a plastic bag.
+Place it in a plastic bag
-2) If the transfer to the cryocenter will take no more than a few days, place the organism in a refrigerator at no lower than 1°C to prevent the formation of ice crystals.
+2) If the transfer to the cryocenter will take no more than a few days, place the organism in a refrigerator at no lower than 1°C to prevent the formation of ice crystals
-3) If the transfer will take longer than a few days, purchase dry ice (read the safety instructions).
+3) If the transfer will take longer than a few days, purchase dry ice (read the safety instructions)
-4) If there is no insulated container available, use thermal insulation tape inside the container.
+4) If there is no insulated container available, use thermal insulation tape inside the container
-5) Use smaller dry ice pellets to reduce pressure on the organism.
+5) Use smaller dry ice pellets to reduce pressure on the organism
-6) Surround the organism with dry ice inside the container.
+6) Surround the organism with dry ice inside the container
-7) Check the dry ice daily and replenish it if necessary.
+7) Check the dry ice daily and replenish it if necessary
-8) If dry ice is unavailable, place the organism in a freezer below 0°C at the lowest possible temperature.
+8) If dry ice is unavailable, place the organism in a freezer below 0°C at the lowest possible temperature

 **Dry ice**